-2. Move: To move a ship, select the movement tool that matches the ship's current speed rating.
+PLAYING THE GAME ment tool that matches the ship's current speed rating.
 A ship may never move faster than speed 5 for any reason.
-A ship with a speed greater than 5 will use the Speed 5 tool instead.
+A ship with a speed greater than 5 will use the speed 5 tool instead.
 Place the ruler against either side of the ship and line up the arrow on the bottom of the movement tool with the arrow on the mid-point of the ship's base.
 Move the ship along the edge of the tool until the arrow on the ship's base lines up with the arrow on the opposite end of the tool.
 A ship must always move the full distance between the two arrows on the movement tool and must always move forward.
 The angle at the end of the ruler is only used for turning and is not counted for the move distance.
-Remember, a ship In the Wind's Eye cannot move forward at all, but may still make a turn using the Speed 1 tool.
+Remember, a ship In the Wind's Eye cannot move at all, but may still make a turn using the speed 1 tool.
 As part of its movement, the ship may also perform a single turn either at the beginning or at the end of its move.
 To perform a turn, place the ruler against the side of the ship and line up the top arrow on the movement tool with the arrow on the ship's base.
 The ship may then pivot towards the direction of the angled edge of the movement tool (up to where the ship's edge lays flat against the angled edge).
 Partial turns are allowed.
-Note that some movement tools have different angles on the turning edge.
+Note that some movement tools have a different angles on the turning edge.
 Be sure to use the same ruler for turning as for movement.
+4. CREW ACTIONS1 After a ship completes its move, it may take a single Crew Action from the list below.
+If a rule or game effect prevents a ship from moving, it may still take a Crew Action. - RELOAD Remove a reload marker from 1 of the ship's sides. - RALLY Remove 1 point of Fatigue.